 Everyone uses third party APIs in their project.
 These are the external services which allows you to access third party functionalities within the project without rebuilding them.
-While writing test cases for any project it is very difficult to be sure that the test suites always run successfully as it is dependent on the third … Continue reading Mocking Third Party API’s
+While writing test cases for any project it is very difficult to be sure that the test suites always run successfully as it is dependent on the third … Continue reading What Are the Outcomes In Mocking Third-Party APIs

 It would be folly to even try and sum up all my experiences in one blog post.
 Hence this part is a short recap of my impressions of RubyConf San Diego.
 After a long journey of ~12000kms, little sleep, lots of coffee, and several moments of uncertainty ; I finally arrived at San Diego Convention … Continue reading When I travelled halfway across the world to attend RubyConf 14 San Diego